lyanlin96/Application-Security-Ingress-Controller/README.md

 </table>

 >**Note**
 >Some features for Application Security Ingress Controller version >= 2.0.0 require Application Security version >= 7.4.0 to support.
-Please check the [release notes](https://github.com/fortinet/Application Security-ingress/blob/main/Release-Notes.md).
 ## Supported Environment
 The Application Security Ingress Controller has been verified to run in the Openshift Cluster in Openshift Container Platform environment and Kubernetes cluster in the below environments:
 | Environment | Tools for Building |